wfailla/un-orchestrator/orchestrator/README_RUN.md

     $ export DB_SOCK=/usr/local/var/run/openvswitch/db.sock
     $ sudo ovs-vswitchd --dpdk -c 0x1 -n 4 --socket-mem 1024,0 \
         -- unix:$DB_SOCK --pidfile --detach

+## How to start the proper virtual execution environment

+Only libvirt needs to be expliclty started, as described in the following.
+If you do not intend to use such an execution environment, you can skip this section.

-## How to configure and start libvirt
+### How to configure and start libvirt

 In case you are planning to use OvS with DPDK support as virtual switch, you have to edit the file `/usr/local/etc/libvirt/qemu.conf` by adding the following line: